 In the EU, passenger rights and compensation are outline in a regulation officially known as (EC) No 261/2004 of the European Parliament and of the Council.
 We will abbreviate the regulation simply as EC/261 from here onward.

 In the above link you can find the full text of the regulation, which is available in every single language of each EU member state.
-As the text of the regulation is fairly long and can be quite lawyerish in its use of language, we will break it down for you in easy-to-understand bits.

 2) Your flight is arriving at an airport in the EU, Iceland, Norway or Switzerland and is operated by an airline from one of these countries.